 The Festival Wheel (aka Edinburgh Festival Wheel and Big Wheel) is a large mechanical, red and white Ferris Wheel, situated in the centre of Edinburgh, in East Princes Street Garden.
 Made in Italy, it has around 20,000 lights.
 The large wheel is a temporary structure, raised during the summer months at the Edinburgh Festivals.

-Edinburgh Castle is the top paid tourist attraction in Scotland, with over 1.6 million visitors in 2016.
+Edinburgh Castle is the top paid tourist attraction in Scotland, with 2.1 million visitors in 2018.
 Situated at the heart of the Scottish capital, the castle is perched on top of the craggy remains of an extinct volcano.
 It is reckoned to have been an important fortification since the Iron Age or earlier.

 The Museum of Childhood is a small, free museum on Edinburgh's Royal Mile aimed at adults and children.